anmaped/rmtld3synth/readme.md

 #### Write formulas in latex and know how to use them

-Latex equation formulas are much less verbose than synbolic expressions.
-Due to that, we made available the synthesis for RMTLD3 formulas written as latex equations.
+Latex equation formulas are much less verbose than symbolic expressions.
+Due to that, we made available the synthesis of RMTLD3 formulas written as latex equations.
 Consider the formula
 ```
 (a \rightarrow ((a \lor b) \until{<10} c)) \land \int^{10} c < 4